laustindasauce/laustindasauce.github.io/README.md

 * Added backend to the game with Axios and browserify
    * You can now plug in your email and it will get your total score
 * I might add where you can clear your score
+* User score is stored in Redis on my [backend](https://github.com/abspen1/go-backend)

 ## Next Project
 * Uses my [backend](https://github.com/abspen1/go-backend) to persist data
 * Might need to adjust the format of the description string..
 * Backend is running on guldentech.com
-* Still need to code the remove function on the backend

 ## 404 Page
 * Added a wild 404 page with some crazy colors